New on Disney+ Canada: October 2022

 October 6th

-She Hulk: Attorney at Law (S1 – New Episode)
+- She-Hulk: Attorney at Law (S1 – New Episode)

 October 7th